-The following acquisitions and dispositions of consolidated properties affected our consolidated results in the comparative periods:
+The following acquisitions, dispositions and openings of consolidated properties affected our consolidated results in the comparative periods:

-- During the first quarter of 2016, we consolidated two Designer Outlet properties in Europe that had previously been accounted for under the equity method.
+- On April 21, 2017, through our European investee, we acquired Rosada Designer Outlet, a 247,500 square foot center in Roosendaal, Netherlands.
+We have a 94% interest in this new center. - On April 13, 2017, through our European investee, we opened Provence Designer Outlet, a 269,000 square foot center in Miramas, France.
+We have a 90% interest in this new center. - During the first quarter of 2016, we consolidated two Designer Outlet properties in Europe that had previously been accounted for under the equity method.
 During the third quarter of 2016, we consolidated two more Designer Outlet properties in Europe, which were previously accounted for under the equity method. - · During 2016, we disposed of three retail properties.